amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 docker compose -f src/main/docker/keycloak.yml up -d docker compose -f src/main/docker/jhipster-registry.yml up -d
 ```
+Please make sure the jhipster-registry-1 Docker Container is started; sometimes that container does not run after the above command and needs to be started manually in Docker Desktop.
+The jhipster-registry-1 container should appear under the gateway application within Docker Desktop.

 2. Start `gateway` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
 Then start the `gateway` by running the Maven command.
 ```console